pemcg/manageiq-automation-howto-guide/chapter14/state_machines.md

 #### On Entry
 We can optionally define an **On Entry** _method_ to be run before the "main" method (the _Value_ entry) is run.
 We can use this to setup or test for pre-conditions to the State, for example if the "main" method adds a tag to an object, the _On Entry_ method might check that the category and tag exist.

-The method name can be a relative path (i.e. just the method name), or namespace/class/method syntax.
+The method name can be specified as a relative path to the local class (i.e. just the method name), or in namespace/class/method syntax.

 Note - some State Machines use an **On Entry** _method_ instead of a **Value** _relationship_ to perform the main work of the State.
 This is useful when we wish to create self-contained State Machines with the State Machine instance and its associated methods all in one class.